Financial planning for college: What to know before you start saving

 The average cost of college has increased significantly over the past several decades, with expenses generally growing faster than the rate of inflation.2

-Source: College Board, Trends in College Pricing 2022, Table CP-1; costs based on full-time enrollment
+Source: College Board, Trends in College Pricing 2023, costs based on full-time enrollment.

 There are also expenses beyond tuition and room and board to consider when financial planning for your child’s education.
 This includes books, technology and transportation.
 Even counting all that, the actual cost of attendance isn't always obvious because many families don't pay the advertised price.
 Luckily, schools are now required to have a net price calculator on their websites where you can get a breakdown of the real cost of attendance.

-2. Consider your other goals and priorities, especially retirement
+2. Consider your goals and priorities, especially retirement

 What’s the most common way to pay for college?
 The largest single source of college funding for most American families still comes from parents’ income and savings, followed by scholarships and grants and borrowing, according to a 2021 survey conducted by student loan provider Sallie Mae.3